- Make sure patient information is sent securely.

 - The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 govern the use of personal information.
 This includes using personal information for marketing purposes.

-- Unsolicited marketing can only be carried out if the person you are targeting has given you permission.
+- Unsolicited marketing can only be carried out if the person you are contacting has given you permission to do so.

 - There is a 'soft opt-in' rule, which applies if the messages are only 'marketing similar' products or services and where the person's details have been obtained in the course of providing that service.